 The WiMAX Forum revealed the first companies and products to complete certification and interoperability testing, including Aperto Networks' PacketMAX 5000 base station, Redline Communications' RedMAX AN-100U base station, SEQUANS Communications' SQN2010 SoC base station solution, and Wavesat's miniMAX customer premise equipment (CPE) solution.

+About one year ago, the price was about US15,000 for one pair of BS+CPE.
+This is definitely too high for pervasive broadband wireless access.
 Hope fully with the more certified WiMAX products, the price will drop very fast.
 Meanwhile, I am also looking forward to the incorporation of WiMAX chip into notebooks which will make to CPE price much affordable for end users.